Mandatory wearing of ski helmets

 Mandatory wearing of helmets on South Tyrol's ski slopes

-By law, all children and young people under the age of 14 must by law wear a helmet when skiing on South Tyrol's slopes.
-It is also recommended for all other skiers and snowboarders.
-Children's safety helmets must be homologated and comply with the CE standard.
-At many ski schools and rentals you can rent suitable protective helmets for a small price.
+By law, all children and young people under the age of 18 must wear a helmet when skiing on South Tyrol's slopes.
+The ski helmets must be CE certified.
+At many ski schools and rentals, you can rent suitable protective helmets for a small price.
 Helmets are also compulsory for underage snowboarders, freestylers, telemarkers and tobogganers.